bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-11-05-cause-for-concern.md

+---
+layout: post
+title: Black History Walks Presents<br> Cause for Concern<br> Equal Before the Law
+published: true
+date: 2021-11-05
+readtime: true
+categories: ['AFRICAN ODYSSEYS']
+tags:
+metadata:
+pdf: '2021-11-05-cause-for-concern.pdf'
+---

 In the summer of 1969 a documentary was broadcast by the BBC series _Cause for Concern_, which set out in detail a number of shocking cases of police brutality and corruption against members of the Black community.
-In the ensuing controversy, and after a lengthy campaign, Darcus Howe and other members of the public were invited to participate in a live panel discussion – his first brush with broadcast media.
+In the ensuing controversy, and after a lengthy campaign, Darcus Howe and other members of the public were invited to participate in a live panel discussion – his first brush with broadcast media.<br>

 Join Tony Warner to learn more about the programme that inadvertently began Darcus Howe’s engagement with TV.<br>